melindae/bike-barn/README.md

 If you have any questions or requests please contact Melinda at: melinda@melindacodes.com

-And remember... shint side up, rubber side down, stay on the black path between the trees!
+And remember... shiny side up, rubber side down, stay on the black path between the trees!